z-lamb/JPACRUDProject/README.md

 - Provide more ways of searching for properties
 - Use Bootstrap to make the website look better
 - Add another table to figure out how that process works but we will be learning that this coming week
+- Validation from the front end so that users would not be able to enter the wrong information

 #### Copyright / Trademark Information
 All rights and trademarks belong to respective parties including but not limited to Hasbro.
 I do not own the name Monopoly and use of the name does not imply any affiliation with or endorsement by them.